Skip to content

 Field Description

-Metric The specific metric being detected.
+Metric The metric currently being detected.

-Aggregation Algorithm Includes Avg by (average), Min by (minimum), Max by (maximum), Sum by (sum), Last (last value), First by (first value), Count by (number of data points), Count_distinct by (number of distinct data points), p50 (median), p75 (75th percentile), p90 (90th percentile), p99 (99th percentile).
+Aggregation Algorithm Includes Avg by (take average), Min by (take minimum), Max by (take maximum), Sum by (sum up), Last (take last value), First by (take first value), Count by (take number of data points), Count_distinct by (take number of non-repeating data points), p50 (take median value), p75 (take value at 75% position), p90 (take value at 90% position), p99 (take value at 99% position).

-* (For example, selecting detection dimensions host and host_ip results in a detection object like {host: host1, host_ip: 127.0.0.1}.) *
+* (For example, selecting detection dimensions host and host_ip, the detection object could be {host: host1, host_ip: 127.0.0.1}.)

 Alias Custom name for the detection metric.